EsteemedIO/esteemedio.github.io/_case_study/teach.org.md

 author: matthew-pritchard
 categories: []
 title: Teach.org
-description: Esteemed Digital revitalizes Teach.org's Drupal site.
+description: The U.S. Department of Education turned to Esteemed Digital to contract multiple senior Drupal consultants for their Teach.org website.
+Esteemed colleagues assisted with the site’s roll out, recommending a migration to MySQL, and implementing a variety of enhancements.
 image: "/uploads/teach3.jpg"
 thumbnail: "/uploads/home_1.jpg"
 color_overlay: ''